madewithlove/glue/README.md

 $app->run();
 ```

+In order to be truly flexible, Glue accepts any PSR11 compatible container, and register its services through the [definition-interop] standard.

-As you can see Glue serves two purposes: eliminating recurring boilerplate in binding packages together, and providing service providers for common packages such as `league/route`.
+As you can see Glue serves two purposes: eliminating recurring boilerplate in binding packages together, and providing definitions for common packages such as `league/route`.
 It is configurable and flexible, it won't get in your way, it's just here to help you not type the same things over and over again.

 ### What's in the box
-Glue provides several providers out of the box:
+Glue provides several definitions out of the box:
 - **Routing**
     - Base routing system with `league/route`
     - PSR7 stack with `zendframework/zend-diactoros`